finfet/kestrel/docs/security-notes.md

   your encrypted file to the accountant, but the accountant will end up with a benign, redundant copy.
 - The encryption is meant to work as you would expect it to.
-If you get a file, you know who it came from, and that it hasn’t been read or tampered with.
+If you get a file, you know who it came from, and that it hasn't been read or tampered with.
   When you send a file, only the person that you sent it to can read it.

 **Guarantees from the noise protocol**